 The very first commandment given to our first parents was to “have dominion” over the rest of creation.
 This command is often taken as justifying unrestrained human plunder of the natural world.
 But this interpretation is insufficiently precise, for it ignores both the literary context and the wider historical setting.
 The word translated “dominion” certainly implies “kingly rule,” but the Hebrew model of kingship was of a servant (Psalm 72) not a Neo-Assyrian despot.
 Moreover the command was given in the context of humanity “made in God’s image,” which implies we are made to exercise this same kingship.The word translated “dominion” certainly implies “kingly rule,” but the Hebrew model of kingship was of a servant (Psalm 72) not a Neo-Assyrian despot.
 Click To Tweet

 The early church did, to be sure, enjoin its followers to beware of entanglement with the “world,” but world here means not the visible world, the created order, the cosmos in our current sense, but rather its opposite: “worldliness” as in society and its preoccupations, the artiﬁcial network of vanities and ambitions that humans have everywhere fabricated—the world of human contrivance rather than that of divine creation.
 In short, authentic Christian faith includes care for the earth and its many creatures.
 Such stewardship of nature is integral to Christian discipleship.
 It is embedded in what we sing (doxology) and pray (Lord’s prayer) and confess (Apostles Creed).
 Such a theology is biblical and sacramental, from the very first to the last chapters, for Scripture begins and ends with rivers and trees, and a God who creates and sustains and will bring to perfection all things with heaven on earth.

-*This is article is the second in a four part series on Retrieving an Ancient Sacramental Ecology.
+*This is article is the second in a five part series on Retrieving an Ancient Sacramental Ecology.
 Read part 1 here.